virtualritz/nsi-docs/docs/c-api.rst

         const NSIParam_t *params
     )

-This function is the only control function of the api.
+This function is the only control function of the API.
 It is responsible of starting, suspending and stopping the render.
 It also allows for synchronizing the render with interactive calls that might have been issued.
 The function accepts :

-.. table:: NSIEvaluate() optional parameters
+.. table:: NSIRenderControl() optional parameters
     :widths: 3 1 2 4

     +------------------------+----------+----------------------------------------------------+